plausible/website/_articles/what-is-audience-segmentation-and-how-to-use-plausible-for-an-in-depth-analysis.md

 In Plausible, this is as easy and quick as applying a few filters on your simple, elegant, single-page dashboard.

-## How to segment the audience in your Plausible dashboard?
+## How to segment audience in your Plausible dashboard?

 In Plausible, your audience data is already presented in basic segments like channels of acquisition, landing pages they visit, the locations they come from, and the devices they use.
 This is all done by default, out-of-the-box.